zipper-studios/Base-Android-Template/README.md

 To prove the mentioned concepts, the full-screen <b>Base-Android-Template</b> application contains a BotttomNavigationView with two sections:
 - <b>Github Users</b> is an interactive screen animated using the MotionLayout component.
 This screen displays a list of Github users fetched from the local Room database.
 If database does not contain users, the list will be retrieved from the server and then saved in Room.
-- <b>Settings</b> is the screen where you can switch from Romanian and English languages.
-Here you can understand how simple and intuitive the Android Locale configurations can be changed.
+- <b>Settings</b> is the screen where you can switch languages between Romanian and English.
+Here you can understand how simple and intuitive the Android Locale configurations can be.

 ## Documentation